Branching processes with pairwise interactions: Introduction and main results

 In what follows, we will assume that one of the following conditions is satisfied

-According to Theorems \ref{Theo1} and \ref{Theo3}, the latter implies that the associated BPI-process is conservative.
-Under assumption \eqref{mainE1}, it is very natural to study the event of extinction and the existence of a stationary distribution.
-Our second main result determines when (sub)critical cooperative BPI-processes will reach extinction through integral tests.
-Before we state such result, we first deduce the following claim which is important for determining the probability of extinction,
+That is, according to Theorems \ref{Theo1} and \ref{Theo3}, assumption \eqref{mainE1} implies that the associated BPI-process is always conservative.
+Therefore, under assumption \eqref{mainE1}, it is natural to study the event of extinction and the existence of a stationary distribution.